Diogoamorim27/GodotTutorials/Branching Dialogue System/Tutorial.md

 ![](Pictures/Soup_added.PNG)

 Go on and add a check box or whatever sort of button you like, and some text to your liking also.
-To access this in our panel script, we create an acess point, and save its contidion to a variable in `_process(delta)`.
+To access this in our panel script, we create an access point, and save its condition to a variable in `_process(delta)`.
 Pretty simple.

 ```gdscript
 onready var soup_pressed : CheckBox = $CheckBox